Yandex Cloud

 yc managed-redis cluster create --help

-3. When you create a cluster from the CLI, you cannot explicitly specify the host type and amount of RAM.
-Choose the applicable host class instead.
-To see what host classes are available, run the command:
+3. When creating a cluster with the CLI, you cannot explicitly specify the host type and RAM size.
+Select the appropriate host class instead.
+To view the available host classes, run the following command:

 yc managed-redis resource-preset list